Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - **Added Culling:** Introduced bounds checking in `Game.ts` to disable rendering and physics processing for off-screen coins and enemies, improving performance.
 - **Refactored Item Placement:** Changed level generation (`LevelGenerator.ts`) to place enemies and crates _after_ all platforms are created using a shuffled list of eligible platforms.
 This ensures they don't share a platform and allows better control over total counts.
 - Landing effect (`FXLand`) is triggered within the `Player`'s `handleCollisionStart` method for immediate feedback upon landing.
+- **Added Barrel Entity:** Introduced `Barrel.ts` as a new interactive element.
+- **Added Barrel Spawning:** Updated `LevelGenerator.ts` to procedurally place `Barrel` instances.
+- **Guaranteed Barrel Spawn Chance:** Updated `LevelGenerator.ts` to calculate a minimum required platform count based on target item counts (enemies, crates, barrel) to ensure enough eligible platforms exist, guaranteeing at least one barrel can be placed.
+(Verified implementation)